stylus/stylus/.github/CONTRIBUTING.md

 ``` bash
 $ npm install stylus -g
 ```
+## Frequently Asked Questions

+### What do I need to know to contribute to the codebase?

+Stylus runs on JavaScript and CSS.
+If you're interested in contributing to the codebase, you will need to be familiar with JavaScript, and some technologies like NPM.

+### How can I report a new bug?

+If you've encountered a bug, do the following steps first to resolve the problem:
+1. **Ask for help in the Discussion forum**.
+2. **Search for your issue on GitHub**.
+If you've seen your issue being discussed in the discussion section, chances are that it may have a post on the issue section.
+If an existing post exists, be sure to thumbs up the author's post in the issue thread.
+3. **Create a New Issue**: After doing the above and not encountering any previously mentioned issues, then create a new issue.
+See the full issue template [here](./ISSUE_TEMPLATE/bug.md)

+### Where do I start if I want to work on an issue?

+Head over to the Issues section and go through any _help wanted_ issues for a quick list of all issues that are available to be worked on.
+These issues are available to anyone and do not require permission.

+### I need help and can't find the answer in the documentation

+We encourage everyone to ask for help by submitting a post on our Discussions section.

 ## Communication

 Most of the communication will be located primarily within the Issues discussion.
 For any active discussion, please check out the [CSS Discord Server](https://github.com/stylus/stylus/issues/2414#:~:text=https%3A//discord.gg/pFc6XmH).